Next Steps Spring

 Commitment Deposit Deadline:

-Deposit waiver: If financial hardship prevents you from submitting the deposit, you may select a waiver when submitting the online Admit Reply Form.
+If financial hardship prevents you from submitting the deposit, you may select a waiver when submitting the online Intent to Enroll form.

-If you have questions, please contact your USC Admission Counselor.
-You may also call the Office of Admission at (213) 740-1111 or email us by visiting ask.usc.edu and clicking on the “Email Us” link at the top of the page.
+If you have questions, please contact your USC admission counselor.
+You may also call the Office of Admission at (213) 740-1111 or email us via askUSC.

 Not Enrolling at USC?